 ITOC voting members shall not have direct and/or indirect commercial interest or employment with any public or private entity which receives transportation retail transactions and use tax revenues authorized by this Ordinance.

-To apply for an open position, please submit a completed ITOC application and your resume to NVTA-TA ITOC by: (1) delivered/mailed to the Napa Valley Transportation Authority-Tax Agency, Attention: Board Secretary, 625 Burnell Street Napa, CA 94559, (2) faxing to Board Secretary at (707) 259-8638, or (3) Email to the Board Secretary a firstname.lastname@example.org.
+Click here to download an application, then submit your completed application and resume to NVTA-TA ITOC by: (1) delivered/mailed to the Napa Valley Transportation Authority-Tax Agency, Attention: Board Secretary, 625 Burnell Street Napa, CA 94559, (2) faxing to Board Secretary at (707) 259-8638, or (3) Email to the Board Secretary a email@example.com.
 Position will be open until filled.

 Please direct any questions to Laura Sanderlin, Secretary of the Board (firstname.lastname@example.org or 707-259-8633).